 In May 2020, the Foundation obtained a loan under the Paycheck Protection Program (PPP) in the amount of \$1,346,600.
-The PPP, established as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), provides for loans to qualifying organizations.
-The loans and accrued interest are forgivable if the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
-The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the payroll measurement period.
-The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1 percent, with a deferral of payments for the first six months.
+The PPP, established as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), provided for loans to qualifying organizations.
+The loans and accrued interest were forgivable if the borrower used the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities.

-The Foundation is accounting for the loan as a conditional government grant, to be recognized into income once barriers to entitlement are met.
-Management has determined that those barriers will be met upon the incurrence of qualifying expenses, the submission of a loan forgiveness application, and the approval of the loan forgiveness application by the lender.
+The Foundation accounted for the loan as a conditional government grant, to be recognized into income once barriers to entitlement are met.
+Management determined that those barriers will be met upon the incurrence of qualifying expenses, the submission of a loan forgiveness application, and the approval of the loan forgiveness application by the lender.